vistalab-technion/pp5/README.md

 ```
 This will generate output CSV files in the `out/prgroup` directory.

-## Reproducing "One Sequence, One Structure?"
+## Reproducing "Does one sequence always translate to one structure?"

 The data collection and structure pair matching can be performed by running `pp5
 collect-pgroup`, with appropriate options provided as explained below.